-The Sion Violin Music Foundation (SVM) in Valais is comprised of three sub-organizations: the Tibor Varga Music Academy, the Sion Music Festival and the International Tibor Varga Violin Competition.
-First held in the years 1962, 1964 and 1967 under the direction of the foundation’s founder, Hungarian violin player Tibor Varga, the foundation has gone on to be very successful.
-In the early 2000s, the Academy and the Festival, and the Competition were split into three different organisations, with the competition further split into two different sections until 2013.
+The Sion Violin Music Foundation (SVM) is the result of the reunification of the Tibor Varga Music Academy, the Sion Festival and the Tibor Varga Sion Valais International Violin Competition.
+Founded in 1962, 1964 and 1967 respectively by Hungarian violinist Tibor Varga, these three sub-organizations have gone on to be very successful.
+In the early 2000s, the Academy, the Festival, and the Competition were split into three different organisations, with the competition further split into two different sections until 2013.

-In May 2017 the three organisation were reunited under the name “Sion Violin Music Foundation”.
-The three sub-organizations each remain professionally and artistically independent, but often find opportunities to collaborate.
+In May 2017 the three organizations were reunited under the name “Sion Violin Music Foundation”.
+The three sub-organizations each remain professionally and artistically independent, while often finding opportunities to collaborate.

 The Academy consists of an artistic commission of 6 members.
 The International Tibor Varga Violin Competition has it’s own Jury president and the Festival has it’s own Artistic Director (Pavel Vernikov, 2013 – present).

 The Tibor Varga International Violin Competition occurs every two years, running on the odd years.
-Since 2018, the Junior Tibor Contest occurs on the same basis, every other year, dedicated to violinists aged between 14-17 years.
+Since 2018, the Junior Tibor Contest occurs on the same basis, every other year, for violinists aged between 14-17 years.

-The foundation committee consists of 11 members, most of whom are volunteers.
-This committee meets twice a year to decide strategy and actions of the foundation.
-The steering committee is composed of 5 members who lead the work of the administrative team.
-This committee meets monthly.
+The Foundation Board consists of 11 members, most of whom are active volunteers for one or more of the foundation’s events.
+The Board meets twice a year to decide the strategy and activities of the foundation.
+The steering committee meets monthly and is composed of 5 members who lead the work of the administrative team.

 The professional administrative team is made up of of 3 permanent employees.
 Over summer, when the festival is running, an extra 15 staff members join the team to assist with the extra administrative requirements.